 1. Fried Plantains

-Fried plantains are one of the ultimate Haitian dishes.
+Fried plantain are one of the ultimate Haitian dishes.
 For those unfamiliar with plantains, they look a lot like slices of fried banana.
 Plantains are larger, starchier versions of bananas and, when ripe, are much sweeter.
 The plant is a popular dish not just in Haiti but all around Africa, Central America, South America, Asia, and the Caribbean.
 You serve fried plantain as a snack or side – it is one of the most widely utilized Haitian food.

-Despite the widespread enjoyment of fried plantains today, the dish has a dark history.
+Despite the widespread enjoyment of them today, the dish has a dark history.
 Originally, plantains were provided as meals by white masters and slave traders, who found them a cheap way to provide food for enslaved people.
 Plantains grew in Asia but eventually ended up in the Caribbean and countries like Haiti because of the movement of slave traders.
 Keeping this solemn start to the classic Haitian dish in mind is essential, and food history is often closely interlinked to a country’s story.

 2. Soup Joumou

 Soup Joumou is a typical Haitian dish.
 In fact, it is actually so traditional that it is part of the UNESCO Intangible Cultural Heritage List – added in 2021 and forever immortalized as a historic dish worthy of scholarly attention and respect.
-The soup is a national dish eaten annually on New Year’s Day to celebrate Haitian independence.
+The soup is considered Haiti’s national dish eaten annually on New Year’s Day to celebrate Haitian independence.
 During the occupation, enslaved Haitian people were forbidden from eating the French delicacy that the slave and plantation owners indulged in.
 So, eating Soup Joumou is a poetic, poignant reversal of what was once a social norm and an example of colonial evil.
 It is a beautiful (and tasty) symbol of strength, celebration, revolution, and independence.
 And a sublime instance of Haitian cooking.

 Soup Joumou is a squash or pumpkin soup.
 It is served hot and includes a mixture of onions, beef, ginger, lemon juice, and root vegetables; Soup Joumou is a hearty dish full of flavor.
 You can make it at home with this recipe.